Do you have these plants in your garden?

 The Wye and Usk Foundation is actively seeking to offer expertise, support and guidance to anyone wishing to help clear the banks of our rivers and streams of these weeds.
 Click here for more information.

-For further information about these plants and how to control them, click here.
+The Royal Horticultural Society has further information about these plants and how to control them, click here to read it.

 The Welsh Government has recently updated it’s guidance on harmful weeds and invasive non-native species, Click here to read it.